 When you order C-Eye® II for a patient who stays at home, you will receive:

 (with built-in eye tracking system).

 Mobile stand: CIMmed or BASIC,

 which makes mounting the device easier.

-C-Eye® is ideal for communication and rehabilitation of children and adults
+C-Eye® II is ideal for communication and rehabilitation of children and adults

 Children from 1 year of age who suffer from: